pieroproietti/educaandos-plus/README.md

 * users.yml

 ## livecd
-The apparence of your live.
+Take cure of the apparence of your live.

 ## usage: